canozcifci/ROS_MATLAB/README.md

-# Robotics Algorithms in Action with Gazebo and a Simulated TurtleBot
+# Robotics Algorithms in Action with Gazebo and a Simulated TurtleBot in MATLAB

 This is my senior project at Hacettepe University in 2020-2021